-Joint venture Principal activity Country of Group's sh areholding Principal activity incorporation 2021 2020 Channel VAS Investments Limited 1 Fintech UAE 19.70% 19.70% Petronash Global Limited 2 Oil and gas services Cayman Islands 32.09% 32.09% Deem Finance Banking UAE - 26.00%
+Joint venture Principal activity Country of Group's shareholding incorporation 2022 2021 Channel VAS Investments Limited Fintech UAE 10.83% 19.70% Petronash Global Limited Oil and gas services Cayman Islands 32.09% 32.09%

-1 On 26 September 2017, the Group's Private Investments segment acquired a 20% equity stake in Dubai-based Channel VAS Investments Limited (Channel VAS), for a total consideration of AED 200.5 million.
-Channel VAS is a business in the fintech sector, operating in over 25 emerging markets in the Middle East, Africa, Asia and Europe.
+On 26 September 2017, the Group's Private Investments segment acquired a 20% equity stake in Dubai-based Channel VAS Investments Limited (Optasia), for a total consideration of AED 200.5 million.
+Optasia is a business in the fintech sector, operating in over 25 emerging markets in the Middle East, Africa, Asia and Europe.